The best-written cover letter is worthless if no one sees it!

 - Use keywords in your cover letters, too.
 Some employers don't scan cover letters or include them in resume databases, but many do.
 Keywords in cover letters can be important for attracting the "human screeners."
 If you're answering an ad, tying job-specific keywords in your job cover letter as closely as possible to the actual wording of the ad you're responding to can be a huge plus.

 - Highlight one or two of your most significant accomplishments or abilities to show that you are an above-average candidate.
 Selecting only one or two special attributes will help your chances of being remembered.

 - Use a polite, formal style that strikes a balance between confidence in you and respect for the employer.

-- Be clear, objective and persuasive rather then simply describing your background.
+- Be clear, objective and persuasive rather than simply describing your background.

 - Be positive in tone, content and expectations.